Internet Hall of Fame: History

 In 2012, there were 33 inaugural inductees into the Hall of Fame, announced on April 23, 2012, at the Internet Society's Global INET conference in Geneva, Switzerland.

 There were 32 inductees in 2013.
 They were announced on June 26, 2013, and the induction ceremony was held on August 3, 2013, in Berlin, Germany.
 The ceremony was originally to be held in Istanbul, but the venue was changed due to the ongoing government protests in Turkey.

 The class of 2014 inducted 24 people.
 They were announced at an event in Hong Kong.

 There were no inductees in 2015 or 2016, while the ISOC worked to create an Advisory Board to provide leadership on the program's direction.
 This Advisory Board would be responsible for the selection of the inductees going forward.

-On September 18, 2017, the Internet Society gathered to honor the fourth class of Internet Hall of Fame Inductees at UCLA, where nearly 50 years ago, the first electronic message was sent over the Internet's predecessor, the ARPANET.
+On September 18, 2017, the Internet Society gathered to honor the fourth class of Internet Hall of Fame Inductees at UCLA, where nearly 50 years before, the first electronic message was sent over the Internet's predecessor, the ARPANET.

 On September 27, 2019, 11 new members were inducted into the Internet Hall of Fame in a ceremony in San Jose, Costa Rica.
 The inductees included Larry Irving, the first African-American to be inducted.

 In February 2021, the Internet Hall of Fame announced that nominations were open for 2021 inductees until April 23, 2021, which was later extended to May 7, 2021.